dailystory/docs/articles/link-tracking/what-is-retargeting-pixel.md

----
-layout: _ArticleLayout
+{
-title: What is a retargeting pixel
+	title: 'What is a retargeting pixel',
-description: my docs go here.
----
+	description: 'Retarget potential customers across ad networks' }
 # What is a retargeting pixel?
 When you share a link in email, Twitter, LinkedIn or other websites and that link does not go back to your website you miss an opportunity to market to a potential customer.